Metalloriff/sucralose/README.md

 ## Where do I try it?
 You can visit the site at https://sucralose.top/.

+## What's planned for the future?
+You can view the Trello page at https://trello.com/b/27bqbHA1/roadmap.

+There you can see anything I'm planning to add, along with known bugs.

 ## Why is a login necessary?
 The login allows you to store your e621 username and API key in a shared account between devices, along with the ability to add custom features like subscriptions, saved searches, and quick blacklist switching via my database.